 Q: Do you take data every session or at progress report time?

-A: I take "data" every session.
-However, it's not always numerical data.
-It's more helpful for me to know how much support a student needed and what types of cues were most helpful.
-Especially since stimulus items vary from session to session (e.g., difficulty of vocabulary in a book, complexity of articulation targets), I find that numerical data isn't always the most helpful indicator.
-I will occasionally probe skills at the beginning of the session to help drive my therapy planning (if I'm unsure of where to go next), and I use the criterion-references tests included in SLP Toolkit for progress monitoring on a quarterly basis.
+A: I take “data” every session.
+However, it’s not always numerical data.
+Sometimes it’s more helpful for me to know how much support a student needed and what types of cues were most helpful.
+(I do use a Level of Support Rubric to make sure that I’m being consistent!)
+Especially since stimulus items vary from session to session (e.g., difficulty of vocabulary in a book, complexity of articulation targets), I find that numerical data isn’t always the most helpful indicator.
+I will occasionally probe skills at the beginning of the session to help drive my therapy planning (if I’m unsure of where to go next).

 Q: How do you take data during literacy-based activities?